barashe/bacpacs/README.md

 Bacpacs can be installed via one of the following two alternatives:
 1. Run in a linux terminal: `$ pip install bacpacs` (recommended)
 2. Clone or download bacpacs Github [repository](https://github.com/barashe/bacpacs.git) and run `pip install -e path/to/bacpacs`
+3. Clone or download bacpacs Github [repository](https://github.com/barashe/bacpacs.git) and use the command line interface described below.

 Dependencies: